-- (1) Independent director.
-The Board made this determination with reference to National Instrument 52-110 Audit Committees. - (2) Mr. Yu, as current CEO of the Corporation, is not considered independent. - (3) Mr. Duplantier was an officer of Parker Drilling Company ("Parker") from 2009 until July 2020.
+(1) Independent director.
+The Board made this determination with reference to National Instrument 52-110 - Audit Committees.

+(2) Mr. Duplantier was an officer of Parker Drilling Company ("Parker") from 2009 until July 2020.
 Parker and certain of its U.S. subsidiaries (collectively, the Debtors) commenced voluntary Chapter 11 proceedings and filed a prearranged Joint Chapter 11 Plan of Reorganization under Chapter 11 of the United States Bankruptcy Code in the United States Bankruptcy Court for the Southern District of Texas, Houston Division.
 The Plan was subsequently amended and was confirmed by the Bankruptcy Court on March 7, 2019.
 The Plan became effective on March 26, 2019 and the Debtors emerged from the Chapter 11 Cases.